MLOps-OpenAPI/open-api/GOVERNANCE.md

 This governance document is a living artifact and may evolve as the project matures.

 - Changes to governance require a majority vote among maintainers.
+(See _Voting_ above for specifics).
 - A changelog will be maintained in this file with timestamps.

 ---